Skip to Content

 Durable Construction and Materials

-2. Hardened steel gears and shafts that resist wear even under extreme pressure
+2. Hardened Components: Steel gears and shafts extend component lifespan, even under intense pressure.

 Usability and Ergonomics